 Have more questions about alcohol use?
 Interested in other alcohol-related topics?
 The Recovery Village offers resources for people to learn more about alcohol, as well as comprehensive treatment programs for alcohol use disorders.

-Lee, Haeok.
+Lee, Haeok; Kim, Sun; You, Kwang Soo; Park, Wanju; Yang, Jin Hyang; Kim, Minjin; Hayman, Laura.
 “Asian Flushing: Genetic and Sociocultural Factors of Alcoholism Among East Asians.”
-Gastroenterology Nursing, 2014.
-Accessed March 14, 2019.
+Gastroenterology Nursing, September/October 2014.
+Accessed June 16, 2020.

 Li, Suyun; Cho, Eunyoung; Drucker, Aaron; Qureshi, Abrar; Li, Wen-Qing.
 “Alcohol intake and risk of rosacea in US women.”
 American Academy of Dermatology, April 20, 2017.
 Accessed June 16, 2020.

 Medical Disclaimer: The Recovery Village aims to improve the quality of life for people struggling with a substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare provider.